On the cover time of Brownian motion on the Brownian continuum random tree: Proof of Theorem

 We are now ready to start putting the pieces together and check the main result when $X^\mathcal{T}$ is started from the root $\rho$ (see Lemma \ref{rootres}).
 We first make the following observation, which readily follows from the measure estimates of \cite{Croydoncrt} (and the scaling property of $\mathbf{N}$, as described at \eqref{scaling}).

 \begin{lem}[{\cite[Theorem 1.2]{Croydoncrt}}] For $\mathbf{N}$-a.e.\ realisation of $\mathcal{T}$, Assumption \ref{assu:1} is satisfied. \end{lem}

 More challenging to check is Assumption \ref{assu:2}, but we are able to do this by combining the Ray-Knight theorem of Section \ref{bmsec}, the recursive decomposition of Section \ref{sec:rec} and the path property of snakes proved in Section \ref{sec:bes}.
 In what follows in this section, we suppose that $\mathcal{T}^{(\varepsilon)}$ is the subtree defined in Section \ref{sec:rec}, see \eqref{eq:defTepsilon} in particular.
 We note that the map $\mathcal{T}\mapsto (\mathcal{T}^{(\varepsilon)},(\rho_i,\mathcal{T}_i)_{i\in\mathcal{I}^{(\varepsilon)}})$ can be defined measurably with respect to a suitable product Gromov-Hausdorff-type topology on the image space (and, indeed, continuously at typical realisations of the Brownian CRT); since it is straightforward to check this, we omit the details.
+(Similarly to the comment in Section \ref{sec:rec}, we highlight that it will be sufficient to check that Assumption \ref{assu:2} holds with $\varepsilon$ taking a countable selection of values in the restricted range $(0,d_\mathcal{T}(\rho,x_1)$.)

 \begin{lem} For $\mathbf{N}$-a.e.\ realisation of $\mathcal{T}$, Assumption \ref{assu:2} is satisfied. \end{lem} \begin{proof} Since Assumption \ref{assu:2} only requires us to check the desired property holds for a countable number of $\varepsilon$ and $\delta$, it will suffice to check it for a single pair.
 In particular, in this proof, we fix $\varepsilon,\delta>0$ and write $E:=E_1(\varepsilon,\delta)\cup E_2(\varepsilon,\delta)$, where the latter events were defined at \eqref{e1} and \eqref{e2}.
 We will show that ${\mathcal{N}(\varepsilon,\delta)}=0$, where